Oaxaca en la historia y en el mito: Tinoco and Palacios

 Felipe Tinoco and Catarino Palacio were martyrs in the War of Independence but do not appear on the mural.
 They are mentioned here to illustrate the strong opposition to independence that permeated Antequera, especially in the early stages of the War.
 In 1811, Tinoco and Palacio met with a group of priests in the Convent of the Conception and made preliminary plans for an insurrection.
-They were captured and held in a prison where the Panaderia Bamby is now located.
-The two young insurgents were shot by a firing squad, beheaded, dismembered and their heads were placed in metal cages on the edge of the city of Antequera.
+They were captured and held in a prison at the present location of the Panaderia Bamby.
+The two young insurgents were shot by a firing squad, beheaded, dismembered and their heads were placed in metal cages at the edge of the city of Antequera.
 These gory details emphasize the risks that anyone took when they decided to support the War of Independence and illustrate the fear that authorities tried to sow in the minds of possible insurgents.

 Valerio Trujano (1767-1812)

 In the image above of the group of insurgents, Valerio Trujano could be the soldier on the priest's right.
 His grey hair is a clue.
 In 1811, at the age of 44, Valerio Trujano, a former mule driver, joined the rebels, led guerilla action against Spanish forces and won several important victories.
-Besieged at Huajuapan de Leó, 170 kilometers from Antequera, Trujano held out for 111 days, resisting 15 assaults, until he received reinforcements sent by the revolutionary leader José María Morelos.
-With the help of the extra troops, Trujano won the battle of Huajuapan, on July 13, 1812.
+Besieged at Huajuapan de León, 170 kilometers from Antequera, Trujano held out for 111 days, resisting 15 assaults, until he received reinforcements sent by the revolutionary leader José María Morelos.
+With the help of the extra troops, Trujano won the battle of Huajuapan, on 13 July 1812.
 When the royalists retreated, they abandoned 30 cannons, over 2,000 rifles, and ammunition, and left 400 dead, and more than three hundred prisoners.
-And the insurgents gained control of the Antequera area.
+And the insurgents were gaining control of the Antequera area.

 Later, in a battle in the state of Puebla, Trujano, with only one hundred men, faced four hundred royalists.
 During the retreat Trujano's son Gil was taken prisoner.
-Valerio Trujano escaped and, while attempting to rescue his son, he was killed on October 7, 1812.
+Valerio Trujano escaped and, while attempting to rescue his son, he was killed on 7 October 1812.

-General Antonio de León
+Afro-Mexicanos

-In the mural, two afro-Mexicans stand among the celebrated insurgent leaders, one in the front row, one in the back.
+In the mural, two Afro-Mexicans stand among the celebrated insurgent leaders, one in the front row, one in the back.
 The message seems to be that afro-Mexicans, possibly former slaves, supported the rebels.